A32 road

+Route description

 Despite its non-primary status, the road forms the main access to the town of Gosport.
 At rush-hour times, the road is often extremely congested (northbound in the morning rush, southbound in the evenings) as commuters head through central Fareham from the Gosport peninsula to the M27.

 The main pinch-point is the 1 mi long section of road between the Newgate Lane Flyover (junction B3334) and the Quay Street Roundabout in central Fareham where traffic delays often cause northbound tailbacks of 3 mi at peak times.
 During the evening rush, traffic can at times back up to the M27 at Junction 11 and along the inside lane of the motorway.

 There have for many years been plans to provide a light rail solution to the traffic problem by utilising the former Gosport to Fareham railway line but this was scrapped in 2005.
 Part of the former railway line has since been converted for "Eclipse" bus rapid transit routes.